twmandel/nosql-challenge/README.md

 I enjoyed completing this assingment with MongoDB.
 I had a bit of trouble with the initial importing of the dataset at the start of the setup workbook.
 I was eventually able to figure out a way that worked and stuck to it.
+From there, the rest of the assignment was pretty intuitive